f1nal3/Juniorgram/Docs/Deeping intro ASIO.md

   * Network protocol message parsers - a collection of parsers which generate message objects from strings.
   * Adapters and Wrappers - a collection of Adapters and wrappers aimed towards making the message type STL friendly.
-  * Network protocol client and server implementations - a collection of network protocol implementations that include embeddable client and server types.
+  * Network protocol client and kernel implementations - a collection of network protocol implementations that include embeddable client and kernel types.

 * [libtorrent](https://www.rasterbar.com/products/libtorrent/) -  a feature complete C++ bittorrent implementation
 focusing on efficiency and scalability.
 It runs on embedded devices as well as desktops.
 It comes with a simple bittorrent client demonstrating the use of the library.